CookeRichard94/ProfessionalITProject/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-To run the server.js file, navigate to the 'Backend' file and enter 'node server.js' in a seperate console window.
+To run the server.js file, navigate to the `Backend` file and enter `node server.js` in a seperate console window.